Have you ever wanted to learn to be an artist? Fantastic! This book will show you how.

 Report any bugs and report them as discussed in the previous section.
 Bugs are not part of a feature, they're bugs.
 They have no reflection on the actual intent of the feature.

+Figure out what you like and don't like.
+Figure out why.
 If you can tell the staff WHY you don't like something it will make your comment much more helpful to them then just complaining about the feature.

 Tell them.
 Leave your comment about what you like, don't like, and why on the journal about the new feature, write your own journal, make a poll, etc.

 Leave suggestions about how you think those parts you don't like could be made better.

 Let's take a look at some constructive comments from the newest feature release, the new submit page, to get an idea of what a good comment looks like.

 "I didn't have the new submission page until now, so today was my first time using it.
 I don't have any complaints.
 It works just fine for me and there are a few options that make things easier (like being able to submit to multiple folders at the same time).
 The only annoying thing about it is the color, it would be nice if it could be changed to deviantart green."-X-Spread-Wings-X (View the comment here.)